Magic Kingdom Transportation: Monorail, Boat, Walking, Bus + TTC

 Magic Kingdom has more transportation options than any other Disney park.
 Disney resort buses go directly to the park — no TTC transfer needed.
 The TTC is only relevant for drivers, rideshare, and monorail connections.
 Once you understand the system, you can use it to your advantage — taking the ferry when the monorail is mobbed, walking from Contemporary when lines are long, or timing your departure to avoid the post-fireworks crush.

-A guide can explain the options, but the right choice depends on conditions when you're actually traveling.
+The variables are real: time of day, which lines are backed up, whether you're at a monorail resort or busing in.
 For help deciding — whether you're planning your rope drop commute weeks ahead or choosing between the monorail and ferry right now — see how the app handles Magic Kingdom routing.